mjmccans/hassio-addon-airthings/README.md

 ### Option: `devices`

-The `devices` sets out your Airthings devices.
+The `devices` option sets out your Airthings devices.
 For each device you set out its `mac` address and a `name`.
-The name is used for the mqtt discovery feature so your devices and their associated sensors are given human readable and unique names.
-Below is an example of two dvices being configured:
+The `name` is used for the mqtt discovery feature so your devices and their associated sensors are given human readable and unique names.
+Below is an example of two devices being configured:

 ```yaml
 devices: